 - At 10%: 72 ÷ 10 = 7.2 years to double

-Adding regular contributions on top of compound growth creates a snowball effect.
+Lump-sum investing is powerful.
+Adding regular contributions is where compound interest gets genuinely exciting.
 Compare these scenarios over 30 years at 7% compounded monthly:

 |---|---|---|---|---|---|